 We want you to be an active member of society with good connections with your local community We can help in the following ways:

-- Informing you about awards, schemes, and competitions you can enter, in line with your talents and interests
+- informing you about awards, schemes, and competitions you can enter, in line with your talents and interests

-- Informing you about voluntary work that we think you may be interested in
+- informing you about voluntary work that we think you may be interested in

-- Helping with some costs of leisure activities e.g. free access to leisure centres for care leavers in West Oxfordshire
+- helping with some costs of leisure activities e.g. free access to leisure centres for care leavers in West Oxfordshire

-- Offering you advice and helping you to challenge any discrimination
+- offering you advice and helping you to challenge any discrimination

 Unaccompanied asylum-seeking young adults

-- Lone parents: paid at the standard adult universal credit rate with healthy start vouchers.
+- lone parents: paid at the standard adult universal credit rate with healthy start vouchers.
 The equivalent of healthy start vouchers will also be paid while awaiting a determination.
-This is to be spent on milk, plain fresh or frozen fruit and vegetables (fruit and vegetables with nothing added), or infant formula milk.
+This is to be spent on milk, plain fresh or frozen fruit and vegetables (fruit and vegetables with nothing added), or infant formula milk

 Former unaccompanied children and young adults who become appeal rights exhausted (ARE):

-- Young people who become ARE and are human rights assessed as having a barrier to return to their country of origin will receive support.
-This support can be granted while an assisted/voluntary return package is arranged, until the barrier to return is removed, until 21 years or until returned to their country of origin whichever comes first.
+- young people who become ARE and are human rights assessed as having a barrier to return to their country of origin will receive support.
+This support can be granted while an assisted/voluntary return package is arranged, until the barrier to return is removed, until 21 years or until returned to their country of origin, whichever comes first

-- Parent with child under three years can receive an extra £5 per week.
+- former unaccompanied parents with child(ren) under three years will receive an extra £5 per week

 Support for care leavers aged 21 to 25 years of age

 We can give you advice, help you access other services and apply for grants and bursaries if available to you.
-You don’t normally need a full pathway plan however, we may undertake a formal needs assessment and action plan to help work out what we are working on together.
-We will host drop-in sessions with EET advice workers, benefits workers and health workers.
+You don’t normally need a full pathway plan; however, we may undertake a formal needs assessment and action plan to help work out what we are working on together.
+We will host drop-in sessions with EET advice workers, benefits workers, and health workers.